 Firefighting is an extremely demanding occupation; it requires agility, strength, and stamina.
 The Physical Agility Test is designed to evaluate the candidate's ability to perform firefighting activities and is a major part of the examination process for the position of Firefighter/EMT.
 Understanding this part of the examination and being prepared for it are critical factors for your success.
 The City of Marietta Fire Department has designed this skill-specific, 7-station test to measure a candidate's capacity for performing job-specific tasks.
-Training staff will provide each candidate with a helmet, bunker coat, bunker pants, boots, fire gloves, and a self-contained breathing apparatus (without the mask) and will assist the candidate with donning the equipment so that it is worn properly.

 - Time will begin at the starting of the first exercise and shall stop when the candidate completes the last exercise.
 The candidate may pause during the test but time will continue to elapse.